 Minimizes Serious Falls

-This datapoint gauges the percent of long-term stay residents which have experienced a fall which resulted in major injury.
-Falls can arise for a variety of reasons, but high rates of falls resulting in injuries may be a sign of lower levels of patient supervision.
+This datapoint measures the percent of long-term care patients which suffered falls resulting in major injury.
+Falls can happen for a variety of reasons, but high rates of falls resulting in injuries could be an indication of lower levels of patient supervision.

 Minimizes Urinary Tract Infections